 b) If you have an existing website installed on your domain that you want to keep, you can either keep your existing site with a new WordPress installation, or install WordPress in a subfolder of your domain (also called a ‘subdirectory’), e.g. www.mydomainname.com/blog.
 You can name your subfolder anything you like.

-Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a domain subdirectory.
-If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain vs a subdirectory, then refer to this tutorial: Subdomains, addon domains, and parked domains
+Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a subdirectory of the domain.
+If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain vs a subfolder, then refer to this tutorial: Subdomains, addon domains, and domain name aliases

 c) If you have an existing website that you don’t want to delete or replace with a WordPress site, then your other option is to install WordPress on an entirely different domain, so that both your existing website and your WordPress site/blog show up when people enter their respective domains into their browser, e.g.: